MC-LARC/MC-LARC.github.io/md_files/7fe24cdd.md

     <h2>Input Image Explanation</h2>

     <ul>
-        <li>In the input, you should see... a pattern with various colors on a 3x3 grid.</li>
+        <li>In the input, you should see...a pattern with various colors on a 3x3 grid.</li>
         <p></p>
     </ul>
     <br><br>